jam1garner/binrw/binrw/doc/attribute.md

 # assert_eq!(Cursor::new(b"\0\0\0\x01\x03").read_be::<MyType>().unwrap().other_byte, None);
 ```

-### Using a scalar field with an explicit alternate
+### Reading a scalar field with an explicit alternate

 ```
 # use binrw::{prelude::*, io::Cursor};